comp0160/comp0160.github.io/coursework-nojekyll.md

 ## Constraints

-Your app should be designed for deployment to **at least one of**:
+Your app should be designed for deployment to at least one of: web browser, mobile device, desktop computer.

-* web browser
-* mobile device
-* desktop computer
-* VR headset

 You may propose a unified design that works on multiple platforms if you wish.

-The design should be implementable with only widely-available mainstream technology as of early 2025.
-You may posit the use of assistive devices such as screen readers and voice recognition, but **not** custom hardware or speculative methods such as direct brain interfaces or general AIs that magically "understand" what you want.
+The design should be implementable with only widely-available mainstream technology as of early 2024.
+You may posit the use of assistive devices such as screen readers and basic voice recognition, but **not** custom hardware or speculative methods such as direct brain interfaces or general AIs that magically "understand" what you want.

-We recommend that you do not propose a ChatGPT-style language interface to your app.
-In most cases this is just an abdication of your responsibility as a designer and will be marked as such.
-If you insist on doing so, you must carefully explain why this is the right way to provide access to your chosen functionality.
-Be specific as to what it will do and how.

 ## Design